cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 ## Examples

-The [examples page](./examples) has a comprehesive list of examples that show how to use and interact with the emulator in different ways.
+The [examples page](./examples) has a comprehensive list of examples that show how to use and interact with the emulator in different ways.

 ## Reference documentation